Behavior-driven development: Tooling principles

-In principle a BDD support tool is a testing framework for software, much like the tools that support TDD.
-However, where TDD tools tend to be quite free-format in what is allowed for specifying tests, BDD tools are linked to the definition of the ubiquitous language discussed earlier.
+In principle, a BDD support tool is a testing framework for software, much like the tools that support TDD.
+However, where TDD tools tend to be quite free-format in what is allowed for specifying tests, BDD tools are linked to the definition of the ubiquitous language.

-As discussed, the ubiquitous language allows business analysts to write down behavioral requirements in a way that will also be understood by developers.
+The ubiquitous language allows business analysts to document behavioral requirements in a way that will also be understood by developers.
 The principle of BDD support tooling is to make these same requirements documents directly executable as a collection of tests.
 If this cannot be achieved because of reasons related to the technical tool that enables the execution of the specifications, then either the style of writing the behavioral requirements must be altered or the tool must be changed.
 The exact implementation of behavioral requirements varies per tool, but agile practice has come up with the following general process: